Irony: Types of irony

 Cosmic irony, sometimes also called the irony of fate, presents agents as always ultimately thwarted by forces beyond human control.
 It is strongly associated with the works of Thomas Hardy.
 This form of irony is also given metaphysical significance in the work of Søren Kierkegaard, among other philosophers.

 Romantic irony is closely related to cosmic irony, and sometimes the two terms are treated interchangeably.
 Romantic irony is distinct, however, in that it is the author who assumes the role of the cosmic force.
 The narrator in Tristram Shandy is one early example.
 The term is closely associated with Friedrich Schlegel and the early German Romantics, and in their hands it assumed a metaphysical significance similar to cosmic irony in the hands of Kierkegaard.
 It was also of central importance to the literary theory advanced by New Criticism in mid-20th century.

+Situational irony is a literary device and real-world occurrence where the actual outcome of an event is the exact opposite of what was reasonably expected.
+It subverts expectations in a stark, surprising way, going beyond mere bad luck or an unfortunate coincidence.
+For example, in The Wizard of Oz, Dorothy and the rest of the group are on a quest to seek out the Wizard, in the belief that he can grant their wishes, such as giving a brain to the Scarecrow.
+Ironically, it turns out that the Wizard is merely an ordinary man.
+They have always possessed the traits they have been seeking.

 Another typology

 Building upon the double-level structure of irony, self-described "ironologist" D. C. Muecke proposes another, complementary way in which one may typify, and so better understand, ironic phenomena.
 What he proposes is a dual distinction between and among three grades and four modes of ironic utterance.